A stabilizer code model with non-invertible symmetries: Strange fractons, confinement, and non-commutative and non-Abelian fusion rules: A novel fusion category: Non-commutative and non-Abelian

-We also identify the excitations $\ket{A}$ and $\ket{B}$ created by these operators to be in the same superselection sector.
-It is easy to verify that the above indeed establishes an equivalence relation.
 We note that $C$ and $D$ are not necessarily inverses of each other, and in fact they can be non-invertible.
+It is easy to verify that the above indeed establishes an equivalence relation (satisfying reflexivity, symmetry and transitivity).
+We also identify the corresponding excitations $\ket{A}$ and $\ket{B}$ created by the \textit{equivalent} operators $A$ and $B$ to be in the same superselection sector, so that there exists a superselection sector corresponding to each equivalence class of operators in the spectral monoid.

-The above definition of equivalence class takes into account that there can exist energy eigenstates $\ket{A}$ and $\ket{B}$ with the excited vertices/faces in $R$ such that $\ket{B}$ can be obtained from $\ket{A}$ via the action of an operator supported in $R$ and acting of $\ket{B}$, but \textit{not} vice versa.
+The above definition of equivalence class takes into account that there can exist energy eigenstates $\ket{A}$ and $\ket{B}$ with the excited vertices/faces in $R$ such that $\ket{B}$ can be obtained from $\ket{A}$ via the action of an operator supported in $R$ and acting on $\ket{B}$, but \textit{not} vice versa.
 In this case, $\ket{A}$ and $\ket{B}$ will not belong to the same superselection sector.
 One simple example of such a situation is an elementary pair of adjacent zero flux states in our model, which can be created by the action of $M_3$ supported on the shared edge acting on the ground state.
-This state cannot be brought back to the ground state via the action of any local operator.
+This state cannot be brought back to the ground state via the action of any local operator belonging to the spectral monoid $\mathcal{A}_R$.
 Therefore, this eigenstate is not in the same superselection sector as the ground state although it can be created by the action of a local operator on the latter.

 It is also important to note that unlike in usual models the zero operator $(0)$ needs to be included for closure, since products of operators in $\mathcal{A}_R$ can vanish.
-In fact, one can readily check from Eq. \ref{Eq:M3} that $M_3^2 =0$ (we will discuss soon why the choice of $M_3$ as given by Eq. \ref{Eq:M3} follows from the requirement that it is an element of $\mathcal{A}_R$).
+In fact, one can readily check from Eq. \ref{Eq:M3} that $M_3^2 =0$ (we will discuss soon why the choice of $M_3$ as given by Eq. \ref{Eq:M3} follows from the requirement that it is an element of $\mathcal{A}_R$). {The equivalence class $0$ has a single operator which is $0$ and it corresponds to the zero vector in the Hilbert space of states.}\footnote{Note that there is no notion of addition within any superselection sector which is defined through the equivalence classes of operators in the spectral monoid. }